Quantum Wigner molecules in moir\'{e} materials

-The two frames for $N=2$ [with $S=S_z=0$, Fig.\ \ref{dens}(I) and Fig.\ \ref{dens}(a)] demonstrate the effect of an increasing interparticle Coulomb repulsion (decreasing $\kappa$) on the charge density.
-Indeed, in Fig.\ \ref{dens}(I) (with $\kappa=1000$, non-interacting regime) the CD is clearly associated with a doubly occupied $1s$ orbital.
-In contrast, for $\kappa=5$ (Moir\'{e}-QD case), the $N=2$ charge density in Fig.\ \ref{dens}(a) is spread out over a considerably larger area and it assumes a ring-like shape by developing a depression at the origin.
-We note that this ring-like shape preserves the $C_3$ symmetry of the total confining potential by being slightly deformed.
+The two frames for $N=2$ [with $S=S_z=0$, Fig.\ \ref{dens}(I) and Fig.\ \ref{dens}(a)] demonstrate the effect of an increasing interparticle Coulomb repulsion (decreasing $\kappa$) on the CDs.
+Indeed, in Fig.\ \ref{dens}(I) (with $\kappa=1000$, non-interacting regime) the CD is associated with a doubly occupied $1s$ orbital.
+In contrast, for $\kappa=5$ (MQD/hNB case), the $N=2$ CD in Fig.\ \ref{dens}(a) is spread out over a considerably larger area and it assumes a ring-like shape by developing a depression at the origin.
+This ring-like shape preserves the $C_3$ symmetry of the $V_{\rm MQD}(\br)$ by being slightly deformed.

 The CD in Fig.\ \ref{dens}(a) does not exhibit the anticipated azimuthal geometry of a diatomic molecule, namely two localized particles in an antipodal arrangement.
-This WM configuration remains hidden in the charge density of Fig.\ \ref{dens}(a), but it is revealed in the spin-resolved CPDs displayed in Fig.\ \ref{cpd}(a) and in Fig.\ \ref{cpd}(b).
-We note that in both cases of a fixed hole, with a spin up or a spin down, the second hole is found in an antipodal position with an opposite spin (spin down or spin up, respectively), as is consistent for a singlet state $(S=S_z=0)$.
+This WM configuration remains hidden in the CD of Fig.\ \ref{dens}(a), but it is revealed in the spin-resolved CPD displayed in Fig.\ \ref{cpd}(a).
+Indeed, for a spin-up fixed hole, the second hole is found in an antipodal position with an opposite spin, as is consistent for a singlet state $(S=S_z=0)$.